 Plant biotechnology has the potential to provide significant advances in a multitude of areas.
 Using molecular biology techniques, scientists are now able to engineer plants to express specific genes in a very precise and controlled manner.
 In addition, recombinant plants comprising genetic combinations that were previously not possible have become available.

-Our attorneys have specific expertise in protecting plant based inventions and innovations in the following areas:
+Our attorneys have specific expertise in protecting plant based inventions and innovations in Australia and overseas.

 - Preparing and prosecuting Plant Breeder’s Rights applications in Australia and overseas